Only the knife knows the heart of the pumpkin.Simone Schwarz-Bart

 In this post I would like to introduce a uniquely Japanese tool, a handy and extremely sharp little knife called the Kiridashi Kogatana.

 Your humble servant won’t presume to speak for others, but it may be that, like me, Gentle Reader frequently needs a sharp knife not just for opening boxes, sharpening pencils and occasionally fending of hordes of snaggle-toothed zombie lawyers (an especially smelly variety of ambulance-chaser), but for serious woodworking tasks such as carving gennou handles, carrying molding details around the inside corners of casework and joinery, carving Buddhist statuary, and whittling toys for children.
-Despite their revolting table manners, zombie lawyers are easily repulsed with most any garden-variety knife, but for refined woodworking nothing beats a super-sharp kiridashi kogatana knife.
+For refined woodworking nothing beats a super-sharp kiridashi kogatana knife.

 In this post we will examine this traditional and uniquely Japanese tool.